 The Point of the Project

 During his teens and early 20s, Lundgren spent four years in China studying the country’s use and disposition of electronic hardware.
-He walked away impressed at how much better the Chinese are at reusing the devices and resources that Americans so readily throw away.
-Lundgren states that while America may reuse some parts, we are missing the biggest opportunity when we throw away the batteries and that brings us back to our story.
+He walked away, impressed at how much better the Chinese are at reusing the devices and resources that Americans so readily throw away.
+Lundgren states that while America may reuse some parts, we miss the biggest opportunity when we throw away the batteries, which brings us back to our story.

-Lundgren cobbled together batteries from laptops, cable boxes and EV’s, all of which were destined for the dump.
-He contacted the various companies that use the batteries and asked confirmation for their use and if the companies regarded them as waste.
-Upon inspecting the batteries, Lundgren said “What we found was, when you open up the pack, 80% of the actual batteries are perfectly working.
+Lundgren cobbled together batteries from laptops, cable boxes, and EVs, all of which were destined for the dump.
+He contacted the various companies that use the batteries and asked confirmation for their use and if they were regarded as waste.
+Upon inspecting the batteries, Lundgren said, “What we found was, when you open up the pack, 80% of the actual batteries are perfectly working.
 They’re perfect.
-The problem is that once over 20% degradation occurs in the pack, in America we say it’s trash.
+The problem is that once over 20% of degradation occurs in the pack, in America, we say it’s trash.
 We aggregated all these batteries and made this giant 130 kW power battery pack.”

 The Proof Is in the Pudding

-Lundgren and some engineer friends and spent the next 35 days under a tarp in his backyard readying the car for the road.
+Lundgren and some engineer friends spent the next 35 days under a tarp in his backyard readying the car for the road.
 When the project was complete, the result was an 88% recycled electric vehicle, and his total bill came in under $13,000.
-He then was able to arrange a contest between his vehicle (aptly called the Phoenix) and the current leaders in the world of electric cars.
+He then arranged a contest between his vehicle (aptly called the Phoenix) and the current leaders in the world of electric cars.